Sage-Bionetworks/synapseAnnotations/README.md

   Synapse understands (in the format `organization-schema.name-version.number`) makes it impossible for a local validator to find them.
 I'm not sure what we should do about this.
-- How do we set up the testing and CI described above?
-(Kara is working on this and has some ideas, but nothing in place and working yet)
-  - One potential issue I'm writing here so I don't forget: if we want to register schemas on merge, we should have the PR attempt to register them as well so we can catch any issues before merging.
-The PR should either register them to a different organization (tricky since the organization name is in the schema itself), or to the Synapse staging endpoint instead of prod.
-But imagine this: Jane opens a PR that adds a new value for `assay`, and she increments the version number.
-Anya reviews the PR and asks that Jane include a description for her new assay.
-Jane makes the change and pushes to her branch.
-There's no need to increment the version a second time since the prod version of the schema hasn't changed yet, but we also can't re-register it on staging because the version from Jane's first commit was already registered.
-Maybe when registering on staging we want to append the commit sha to the version number to ensure uniqueness (*need to find out if Synapse schema versioning would support this*).
-We probably would *not* want to do this for the final schemas: that would make it very hard for people to find which version to reference, since it wouldn't be tracked in the GitHub versions of the schemas themselves.
-    - John noted that a better approach, instead of registering schemas on staging, might be to have a way for Synapse to tell us if a schema would be valid without actually registering it.
-That should allow us to skip adding the commit sha to a version.

 ## TODO: